 By default, Tableau will divide the columns into Dimensions and Measures when you connect to any data source.
 In general, all the numerical columns are placed under the Measures pane.
 In contrast, the text columns or fields with categorical information are placed under the Dimensions pane.

 A simple example can be an Order ID or Employee ID.
-Initially, Tableau considers them as Measures, but you have to drag them back to the Dimension pane.
+Tableau initially considers them as Measures, but you must drag them back to the Dimension pane.

 Tableau Measure Names and Measure Values tutorial

 By default, Measure Names hold the dimensions, and the Measure Values contain your data’s Measures.
-For instance, add two measures, Profit and Sales, to the Rows shelf and a country field to the column shelf.
+For instance, add Profit and Sales measures to the Rows shelf and a country field to the column shelf.